coreinfrastructure/best-practices-badge/doc/other.md

   than nothing, but we don't recommend it because of its weaknesses.
   [So Hey You Should Stop Using Texts for Two-Factor Authentication](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/)

-## To be turned into criteria text

-We intend to turn these into criteria text.

-### Passing+1 to be created

-*   All inputs from potentially untrusted sources are checked to ensure they are valid (a *whitelist*), if there are any restrictions on the data at all.
-A "MUST".
-    Invalid inputs are rejected.
-    Note that comparing against a list of "bad formats" (a *blacklist*) is not enough.
-    In particular, numbers are converted and checked if they are between their minimum and maximum (inclusive), and text strings are checked to ensure that they are valid text patterns (valid UTF-8, length, syntax, etc.).
-In rare cases data may need to be "anything at all" (e.g., a file uploader).

-### Passing+2 to be created

-*   Current/past security review of the code.
+*   The project MUST have performed a security review within the last 5 years.
-    Perhaps passing+2.
-Ideally it would be independent, but that often requires a lot of money.
-    Kevin Wall: "If passing+2 is going to be the highest back level, I'd also like to see some sort of mandatory code inspection (possibly SAST assisted), and when applicable, some sort of DAST (for APIs, probably just fuzzing), where failed tests would have to be added to the regression test suite."
     <sup>security_review</sup>

-## Still considering as criteria

-*   Developers contributing a majority of the software (over 50%) have learned how to develop secure software.
-        Kevin Wall asked this question: "Exactly how would you measure that?
-Do you just except them to have some security-related certification or take some specific course or what?"
+    *Details*: This can be by the project members and/or an independent evaluation.
+    This evaluation MAY be supported by static and dynamic analysis tools, but there also must be human review to identify problems (paricularly in design) that tools cannot detect.
+    Projects that do not have any results that have security implications may select N/A.
+    *Rationale*:
+    Security review is important, because security problems often come from subtle interactions of components.
+Reviewing the system as a whole can help find these problems.
+    Ideally this would be independent, but that often requires a lot of money, and we would rather have some review than none at all.
+    We do not require a specific level of review; this is difficult to quantify given the different environments, requirements, and sizes of various projects.
+    Kevin Wall noted, "If passing+2 is going to be the highest back level, I'd also like to see some sort of mandatory code inspection (possibly SAST assisted), and when applicable, some sort of DAST (for APIs, probably just fuzzing), where failed tests would have to be added to the regression test suite."

 ## Potential sources for other criteria